Cost Center Management Responsibility Procedure – 62.07.01

 Throughout the year, managers are responsible for the operations of their departments using the fiscal allocations within their cost centers.
 They are required to follow written policies and procedures of the college and exercise fiscal responsibility when spending college funds.
 Expenses should be necessary, reasonable, fully documented, and coded to the appropriated expense category within the managers’ budgets.

-If cost center managers feel that funds in their budget are not sufficient to carry out the operations of the area, they need to address the issue with their vice president before any over expenditure is made.
-If during the course of the year the cost center manager exceeds budget, either the manager's signature authority limit will be reduced, or the vice president will be required to sign for all purchases.
+If cost center managers feel that funds in their budget are not sufficient to carry out the operations of the area, they need to address the issue with the president or their area vice president before any over expenditure is made.
+If during the course of the year the cost center manager exceeds budget, either the manager's signature authority limit will be reduced, or the president or area vice president will be required to sign for all purchases.

 When cost center managers are requested to implement new projects for which they will need additional funds, they must obtain a budget transfer into the appropriate budget before the expenditure is made.
 If this transfer does not occur, the cost center managers will be expected to cover the funds out of their budget.